achikazawa/docs/content/tutorials/TEMPLATE.md

 ## Introduction

-This tutorial introduces students on how to use ultrasonic distance sensors with an ESP32 and using those readings to generate a PWM signal to then control the output of an ESP32.
+This tutorial introduces students on how to use ultrasonic distance sensors with an ESP32 and using those readings to light an LED to signify when an object is out of reach.
 From this tutorial students will learn to calibrate sensors and get accurate real-world measurements to drive an output device.

 The motivation behind this tutorial is to introduce students to various different input and output sustems that can be applied to other real world applications.

 ### Learning Objectives

 + Bread boarding
-+ PWM control
 + Using an ultrasonic sensor
 + Sensor input calibration
++ Live output reading

 ### Background Information

 A proximity sensor is used to measure the distance between the sensor and an obstacle by sending pulsing high frequency noises and calculating the time between the pulse and the echo.
 We are using an HC-SR04 due to its afforable and ease of set up.
 Other distance sensors exist but they are much more expensive or are much harder to setup.
 The drawback of these ultra sonic sensors are their difficulty gathering accurate data when used against sound absorbing material.

-PWM signals are high frequency pulses as well that determine the voltage output to a device.
-A PWM signal is a digital signal that uses the duty cycle of high and low signals to essentially create an analog signal from digital high and low signals.

 ## Getting Started

-For any software prerequisites, write a simple excerpt on each technology the participant will be expecting to download and install.
-Aim to demystify the technologies being used and explain any design decisions that were taken.
-Walk through the installation processes in detail.
-Be aware of any operating system differences.
-For hardware prerequisites, list all the necessary components that the participant will receive.
-A table showing component names and quantities should suffice.
-Link any reference sheets or guides that the participant may need.
-The following are stylistic examples of possible prerequisites, customize these for each workshop.

 ### Required Downloads and Installations

-List any required downloads and installations here.
-Make sure to include tutorials on how to install them.
-You can either make your own tutorials or include a link to them.
+The student is expected to install the Arduino IDE software along with the board drivers for the ESP32 family boards.
+The Arduino IDE software can be installed by looking up Arduino IDE and going to the first link on Google.
+From there, students should choose which version that would work with their computer.

 ### Required Components